 After all, kids read a lot during the challenge!
 And who better to suggest great read-alouds than the kids who love them so much?

 There were a lot of entries, but these 24 showed up time and time again.
-We’re pretty confident that your kids would enjoy just about anything from this list over the summer!
+We’re pretty confident that your kids would enjoy just about anything from this list!

 (Scroll beneath the images to see my age recommendations for each title.
 All links are Amazon affiliate links.)